Are your houseplants starting to look sad? Are the leaves yellowing, drooping, or starting to fall off?

 After a few weeks, if the plant is still spider mite free, you can then add it to your collection.

-Be sure to water your plants on a regular basis and don’t let the soil dry out too much.
+Be sure to water your plants regularly and don’t let the soil dry out too much.

 Systemic miticide for spider mites